senedhaddad/Buzzer-iOS/README.md

-# TikTook App in Swift
+# Buzzer App in Swift

-This is the source code repo for the tiktok app that we built in swift.
+This is the source code repo for the Buzzer app built in Swift.

 ## Features
 - Feed